mxmilkiib/awesome-switcher/README.md

 ## Credits ##

-This plugin was created by [Joren Heit](https://github.com/jorenheit) and later improved upon by [Matthias Berla](https://github.com/berlam).
+The original plugin was created by [Joren Heit](https://github.com/jorenheit) and later improved upon by [Matthias Berla](https://github.com/berlam).

+Mac OS look and feel was done by [David Schatz](https://github.com/wyv3rn).

 ## License ##